-This first one, I’m sure you’ve heard a thousand times, but this whole song could be about and introvert’s self care.
+This first one, I’m sure you’ve heard a thousand times, but this whole song could be about an introvert’s self care.
 I didn’t even know which lyrics to use.
-I could have just as easily listed, “And all I can do is read a book to stay awake, And it rips my life away but it’s a great escape”.
+I could have just as easily listed, “And all I can do is read a book to stay awake, and it rips my life away but it’s a great escape”.
 I wasn’t a particularly big fan of Blind Melon, but I still listen to this song.

 “All I can say is that my life is pretty plain